 - US Military ID cards, green cards, and naturalization certificates

-- Verify your name and date of birth in online services.
+- Verify your name and date of birth in MyDCE.
 These must match exactly the full legal name and date of birth printed on your government-issued photo ID.
-If they do not, submit a biographical information changes form immediately.
+If they do not, submit a Biographical and Contact Information Changes form immediately.